 The most appropriate method for deduplication or error correction depends on the experimental goal and sample type.
 One important consideration is the source and quality of your input material.
 For example, DNA extracted from FFPE samples often has a variety of damage, including nicks, abasic sites, base substitutions, and thymine dimers.
 DNA damage can result in asymmetric amplification, where the less damaged strand is preferentially amplified.
 As a result, it can be challenging to use combined read families because sometimes one of the strands was too damaged to be amplified and sequenced.
-It may often be preferable to use single read families for error correction to minimize the influence of asymmetric amplification on variant calling.
+Therefore, if the goal of the experiment is sensitivity, it may be preferable to use single read families for error correction to minimize the influence of asymmetric amplification on variant calling.
+Conversely, if the most critical goal of the experiment is to minimize false positives, error correction using combined read families will give higher confidence results.
+Cell-free DNA (cfDNA) and DNA extracted from unfixed samples such as fresh frozen tissue, are less likely to encounter issues with DNA damage and can benefit from error correction using collapsed combined read families.

 Other critical metrics are sequencing depth, and the closely linked variables of duplicate rate and panel size (target space).
-To effectively use UMIs to correct errors, PCR duplicates of the same original molecule need to be sequenced many times.
+To effectively use UMIs to correct errors, PCR duplicates of the same original molecule need to be sequenced many times; and, when using combined read families, PCR duplicates of both top and bottom strands of the same original molecule should be sequenced many times.
 As a result, to effectively use these error correction strategies, libraries must be sequenced deeply enough to reach high duplicate rates.
 For whole genome sequencing (WGS) or capture panels with large target spaces like whole exome sequencing (WES), it is not likely feasible for sequencing depth to reach a duplicate rate high enough to correct sequencing errors.

 The examples in Table 1 can act as a starting point to choose the best analysis method for your experiment.
 Keep in mind these may not always produce the desired result because of variability in sample quality, sequencing runs, and analysis pipelines.
 The raw sequencing depth and duplicate rate recommendations are standard outputs from CollectHsMetrics (Picard) on start-stop duplicates marked data.
 In addition to the examples in Table 1, duplicate rate can be a helpful indicator when determining if sequencing data is useful for a particular strategy.
-As a general rule data with duplicate rates >70% are likely appropriate for error correction within single read families, and >40% for deduplication by UMI.
-We recommend trying different analysis methods to find the one that best suits your experimental goals.
+As a general rule, data with duplicate rates >80% are likely appropriate for error correction with combined read families, >70% for error correction within single read families, and >40% for deduplication by UMI.
+If you have significantly lower duplication rates than this, your chosen analysis may not be appropriate.
+On the other hand, although you may lose sensitivity using error correction without sufficient coverage or duplication rate, you may gain confidence in the variants that are identified.
+We recommend trying different methods to find the one that best suits your experimental goals.